How Trauma Affects Memory: Scientists Weigh In On The Kavanaugh Hearing

 Another factor that affects how memories are stored is alcohol use.

-"Generally alcohol can make people forget things," says Mary Beth Miller, a clinical psychologist at the University of Missouri-Columbia, who has studied the impact of alcohol consumption on making and retrieving memories.
+"Generally alcohol can make people forget things," says Mary Beth Miller, a clinical psychologist at the University of Missouri, Columbia who has studied the impact of alcohol consumption on making and retrieving memories.

-Earlier this month, Ford told The Washington Post that she remembers Kavanaugh being "stumbling drunk," whereas she recalls having one beer that night.
+Earlier this month, Ford told The Washington Post that she remembers Kavanaugh being "stumbling drunk" whereas she recalls having one beer that night.

 Other accusers who did not testify Thursday have also suggested Kavanaugh was part of a group of friends who indulged in heavy drinking in the 1980s.

-In his testimony, Kavanaugh said he likes beer, but denied ever drinking so much that he didn't remember things.
+In his testimony, Kavanaugh said he likes beer, but he denied ever drinking so much that he didn't remember things.

 Miller says memory loss from alcohol — blackouts — are very common among young people.